1980 Boston University Terriers football team

 The 1980 Boston University Terriers football team was an American football team that represented Boston University as a member of the Yankee Conference during the 1980 NCAA Division I-AA football season.
 In their fourth season under head coach Rick Taylor, the Terriers compiled a 9–2 record (5–0 against conference opponents), won the Yankee Conference championship, and outscored opponents by a total of 272 to 184.

+Tackle Paul Farren started a pair of games in 1980.
+He later played 10 years for the Cleveland Browns.

+The team played its home games at Nickerson Field in Boston.